katerynamaiatska/Data_portfolio/project2/README.md

 - Calculated a ranking of each submitted application based on predefined criteria.
 - Identified which applications were accepted.
 2. **Visualisation**
-- Build a chart of daily expenses.
+- Build a chart of daily spend.
 - Аnalyze ROMI behavior.
 - Identify the correlation between numerical performance metrics.
 ## File